VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 VA Sleep Apnea Rating Changes in 2025 – Final Thoughts

-The 2025 changes to VA sleep apnea ratings will make it more difficult for veterans to receive a 50% disability rating.
-The key takeaway noted by Ms. Deming is that filing before April 2025 is the best way to secure a favorable rating.
+The proposed 2025 changes to VA sleep apnea ratings will make it more difficult for veterans to receive a 50% disability rating.
+The key takeaway noted by Ms. Deming is that filing before the proposed changes are finalized is the best way to secure a favorable rating.
 If you believe you have sleep apnea, don’t delay—start gathering medical evidence and file your claim as soon as possible.

 For veterans already rated for sleep apnea, the best approach is to avoid requesting an increase unless absolutely necessary, as doing so could put your rating at risk under the new system.
 If you have questions about your specific situation, consulting with a VA-accredited attorney or claims agent can help you navigate the process and protect your benefits.